practicalli/clojure-web-services/wip-integrant.md

 ## Configuration file - config.edn

-Renamed top-level keys to represent namespace each key is initiated in and use autoresolve names for the ig/init-key defmethod expressions
+Renamed top-level keys to represent namespace each key is initiated in and use auto-resolve names for the ig/init-key defmethod expressions

 ## Start / Stop service
 Use aero to prepare the configuration and `start` & `stop` helper functions to easily manage the application from the REPL